How To Prevent Car Break-Ins, Catalytic Converter Theft San Francisco Bay Area

 The truth is, it’s probably a little of everything as well as courts slowing down during covid (safety), turnover in the DA’s office, lack of jail space and people out of work and seeing others get away with thefts.

-How To Prevent Catalytic Converter Theft San Francisco Bay Area
+How To Prevent Catalytic Converter Theft Bay Area

 Park on steep hills (more risky to lift cars)